-- 16. The limits of adoption, construction (possibly due to poor ground conditions) and palette of materials for new highway areas to be agreed with Head of Highways and Traffic Management, all contained within a S38 Agreement. - 17.
+- 16. The limits of adoption, construction (possibly due to poor ground conditions) and palette of materials for new highway areas to be agreed with Head of Highways and Traffic, all contained within a S38 Agreement. - 17.
 A Street Lighting scheme to be conditioned for the new development, the developer to contact the Councils PFI contractor via the Head of Coastal and Environmental Partnership Investments.
-The developer to be made aware that as well as the cost for the lighting infrastructure, this scheme must also pay for ongoing maintenance for the remainder of the PFI contract, circa 18 years. - 18.
+The developer to be made aware that as well as the cost for the lighting infrastructure, this scheme must also pay for ongoing maintenance for the remainder of PFI contract, circa 18 years. - 18.
 A condition required to ensure garages are used for their purpose. - 19.
 The installation of electric charge points to be conditioned for each unit. - 20.
 The refuse collection and strategy to be discussed with the Head of Waste Services, Layton Depot, Depot Road, Blackpool FY3 7HW.
-Telephone Number: 01253 477477 - 21.
-A Construction Management Plan to be conditioned. - 22.
-A separate condition to be included for wheel washing measures during construction, ensuring 15m of sterile hardstanding area (tarmac) is provided for wheel washing purpose. - 23.
+Tel: 01253 477477. - 21.
+A Construction Management Plan to be conditioned.

+- 22. A separate condition to be included for wheel washing measures during construction, ensuring 15m of sterile hardstanding area (tarmac) is provided for wheel washing purpose. - 23.
 A joint dilapidation survey to be carried out with Blackpool Council prior to commencement of the any works connected with this development. - 24.
-The development will require formal postal addresses, applicant to contact the Head of Highways and Traffic Management, Blackpool Council, Bickerstaff House, Talbot Road, Blackpool, FY1 3AH Telephone Number: 01253 477477 - 25.
+The development will require formal postal addresses, applicant to contact the Head of Highways and Traffic, Blackpool Council, Bickerstaffe House, Talbot Road FY1 3AH Tel: 01253 477477. - 25.
 A residential Travel Plan to be conditioned. - 26.
 A scheme for off-site highways to be undertaken via a S278 Agreement.

 This to include: